liquidcarbon/affinity/README.md

 ## How it works

 The `af.Dataset` is Affinity's `BaseModel`, the base class that defines the behavior of children data classes:
-- the concise class definition carries the expected data types and descriptions
+- concise class declaration sets the expected dtypes and descriptions for each attribute (column)
 - class attributes can be represented by any array (default: `pd.Series` because it handles nullable integers well; available: numpy, polars, arrow)
-- class instances can handlesbe constructed from any scalars or iterables
+- class instances can be constructed from any scalars or iterables
 - class instances can be cast into any dataframe flavor, and all their methods are available